 With over 1,600 employees, Electricity North West is a major employer in the North West of England.
 We know that we play a key part in providing secure, long term employment and career development opportunities in our region.
-We can only deliver exceptional results for our customers by developing the right mix of skills and resources to meet present and future needs.
-Ensuring our people have access to structured development programmes means we can develop and maintain a workforce of high-performing and capable individuals, and competitively attract new people to the organisation.
+We can only exceptional deliver results for customers by developing the right mix of skills and resources to meet present and future needs.
+Ensuring our people have structured development access to programmes means we can develop and maintain a workforce of high-performing and capable individuals, and competitively attract new people to the organisation.